 The 1990’s marked a period of extraordinary financial challenges; in August 1998 Mina Grossman Ianni took charge of the WSO as General Manager, and with the cooperation of the Board, staff, volunteers and musicians rescued the WSO from the brink of bankruptcy.
 She recruited a new managerial team which began a major turnaround in the orchestra’s fortunes, including the doubling of subscription sales, the creation of five new concert series’ and the appointment of John Morris Russell as Music Director in August 2001.

 In the spring of 2006, Maestro Russell conducted the WSO’s second commercial CD, including Prokofiev’s Peter and the Wolf and Brent Lees’ Last Minute Lulu; the CD was released in November 2006 to rave national reviews.
 The next year, March 17, 2007, over 256 musicians and singers performed Carl Orff’s Carmina Burana, the largest musical event ever mounted by the WSO.
-In May, 2012, Maestro Russell became the WSO's first Conductor Laureate.
+In May, 2012, Maestro Russell became the WSO's first Conductor Laureate at the completion of his eleventh season as Music Director.